anoma/nspec/docs/anomian.juvix.md

 > The mailbox identifier is used to identify the mailbox of the target engine,
 > the virtual place where the message is delivered.
 Recall that the *kind*
 > indicates whether the message is a command, a response, or an event, and the
-> *pattern* indicates the expected behaviour pattern to respond.
+> *pattern* indicates the expected behaviour pattern for how the recipient should react.

 <!--ᚦ «Do we really want to restrict ourselves to command event response, in general?» -->